jar398/listtools/doc/method.md

 checked in sequence:

-1. If x is peripheral (has an empty exemplar set), x's reflection is the reflection of the smallest ancestor taxon of x that has a nonempty exemplar set.
+1. If x is peripheral (has an empty exemplar set), x's reflection is the reflection of the smallest ancestor taxon of x in the checklist that has a nonempty exemplar set.
 1. Let y = x's cross-MRCA.
 If y has a larger exemplar set than that of x, we take y to be x's reflection.